ishifoev/100-days-of-code/r1-log.md

 **Thoghts** I will never give up keep going to preprare to interview, sometimes is hard to understand.

 **Link to Work** [Linked List] (https://github.com/ishifoev/CodeChalenge-JS/tree/main/Round7/day-61)

+### R1D62 Mar 25, 2022

+**Today Progress** Remove Kth Node From End
+Write a function that takes in the head of a Singly Linked List and an integer k and removes the kth node from the end of the list

+**Thoughts** We are go to medium questions finish up and it is very hard to understand but I will.

+**Link to Work** [Remove NTH Node From End] (https://github.com/ishifoev/CodeChalenge-JS/tree/main/Round7/day-62)